AndersenLab/dry-guide/docs/pipeline-concordance.md

 The `nextflow.config` file included with this pipeline contains three profiles.
 These set up the environment for testing local development, testing on Quest, and running the pipeline on Quest.

 * `local` - Used for local development.
 Uses the docker container.
-* `quest_debug` - Runs a small subset of available test data.
-Should complete within a couple of hours.
+* `debug` - Runs a small subset of available test data.
+Should complete within a couple of minutes.
 For testing/diagnosing issues on Quest.
 * `quest` - Runs the entire dataset.

 !!!
 Note